aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/split-panes-in-griddesktop-worksheet/_index.md

 ---

 ## **Possible Usage Scenarios**
-Microsoft Excel allows you to split panes using View > Split menu command.
+Microsoft Excel allows you to split panes using the View > Split menu command.
 Aspose.Cells also provides this feature.
-Please use GridDesktop.DoSplit() and GridDesktop.UnDoSplit() methods to split and unsplit panes in GridDesktop worksheet.
+Please use GridDesktop.DoSplit() and GridDesktop.UnDoSplit() methods to split and unsplit panes in a GridDesktop worksheet.

 ## **Split Panes in GridDesktop Worksheet**
-The following screenshots shows the GridDesktop before split planes and after split planes.
+The following screenshots show the GridDesktop before split panes and after split panes.

 ### **GridDesktop Before Split Panes**
 ![todo:image_alt_text](split-panes-in-griddesktop-worksheet_1.png)

 ### **GridDesktop After Split Panes**
 ![todo:image_alt_text](split-panes-in-griddesktop-worksheet_2.png)